wjmatthaeus/R_Speleothem/hendy_v1.md

 Hendy Test - R Notebook
 ================

 This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
-When you execute code within the notebook, the results appear beneath the code.
+If you download it, open it in RStdudio and execute code within the notebook, the results appear beneath the code (they should match the results on this page).

 Some basic information will appear when you create a new R Notebook in the RStudio IDE (like the bit just above).
 I’ve left those in, and added